Andrea Gnassi

 Andrea Gnassi (born 27 March 1969, in Rimini) is an Italian politician.

-In 2011, Gnassi ran for the Mayor of Rimini as the candidate of Democratic Party.
+In 2011, Gnassi ran for the Mayor of Rimini as the candidate of the Democratic Party.
 He won in the second round, defeating the centre-right candidate Gioenzo Renzi with 53.47% of the vote.

-In 2016, he won a second mandate as Mayor of Rimini, after obtaining 37.39% of the vote in the first round and 56.99% of the vote in a runoff against centre-right candidate Marzio Pecci.
+In 2016, he won a second mandate as Mayor of Rimini after obtaining 37.39% of the vote in the first round and 56.99% of the vote in a runoff against centre-right candidate Marzio Pecci.